omnilesolutions/ghanapostgps/README.md

 # GhanaPostGPS
 PHP package for GhanaPostGPS

-This package is connects with the GhanaPostGPS to look for digital addresses in Ghana.
+This package connects with the GhanaPostGPS to look for digital addresses in Ghana.

 ## Installation